The benefits of journaling for executives

 3. Personal benefits

 In addition to the public and health benefits of journaling, executives who journal experience personal benefits, too.
-Mental health and personal wellness are two key components of any successful leader, and journaling can take these aspects of your personal life to new heights.
+Mental health and personal wellness are two key contributors to successful leadership, and journaling can improve these aspects of your personal life.
 Journaling has been found to:

-- Help you find aspects of life to be grateful for
+- Help you find the things in life to be grateful for

 - Provide you with space and time to focus on everything that’s going well in life